 Peacocks are gorgeous animals, with beautiful, elegant plumage and dazzling colors.
-Rarely, you’ll find peacocks without this array of colors, but they’re beautiful all the same.
+Rarely, though, you’ll find peacocks without any colors, though they’re beautiful all the same.
 These birds are known as White Peacocks.

 The White Peacock is not a separate breed of peafowl but is a peacock that has been born all-white due to a unique genetic variation.
-That said, White Peacocks are not albinos either, as albinos have a complete lack of pigment or very pale skin and usually red or pink eyes.
+That said, White Peacocks are not albinos either, as albinos have a complete lack of pigment and so have very pale skin and usually red or pink eyes.
 White peacocks typically have blue eyes and skin with pigment.

 The White Peacock is a beautiful, rare, and eye-catching animal.
 Read on to find out more about this unique peacock variation!